Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 0.9.7.1 =
+* Updated German translation and fixed the corresponding credits link.

 = 0.9.7 =
 * Allow custom field names with spaces.